ZQuestClassic/ZQuestClassic/docs/jit.md

 `GOTO` commands will emit a `jmp` to a label that is placed at the correct place in the generated assembly.

 Function calls are tricky.
-They work by pushing the current pc onto the stack, and recalling that pc on `RETURN`.
+They work by pushing the current pc onto the stack, and recalling that pc on `RETURNFUNC`.
 The JIT compilation turns the function call into a `jmp`, and stores on a stack a _function call return address_ (defined by generating a label just after the function call).
-On `RETURN` code is emitted to pop from this stack and `jmp` to the location.
-Given these are arbitary jumps and not `call` ops, the assembler is also told where a `RETURN` `jmp` can possibly return to, which helps asmjit with register allocation.
+On `RETURNFUNC` code is emitted to pop from this stack and `jmp` to the location.
+Given these are arbitary jumps and not `call` ops, the assembler is also told where a `RETURNFUNC` `jmp` can possibly return to, which helps asmjit with register allocation.
 In the future, these may be compiled into actual function calls on-demand.

 When a `WaitX` command is hit, the compiled function will save the location of that command and return.
 The next time it is called, it will jump straight to the next instruction after that `WaitX` command.
-This is tracked via `ri->wait_index`.
+This is tracked via `jitted_script->wait_index`.

+A script may not have been compiled before the engine needs to run an instance of it.
+In that case, the engine will use the ZASM interpreter to start.
+When the script is done being compiled, the engine will upgrade that instance of the script to use the compiled version.
+This is handled in `jit_create_script_handle_impl`.
+Just a few bits of state have to be translated - namely the pc the script ended on last, and the function call stack.

 ## Debugging